joegaudet/joegaudet.github.io/_posts/2016-03-07-affordances-and-signifiers.markdown

 ### Some Terminology

-The first few chapters introduce two basic terms 'Affordances' and 'Signifiers' - here are some definitions I've dug up:
+The first few chapters introduce two basic terms 'Affordances' and 'Signifiers':

 > An affordance is a relation between an object or an environment and an organism that, through a collection of stimuli, affords the opportunity for that organism to perform an action.